The Role Of a Home Inspector & What To Be Aware Of

 As a Buyer, What You May Want To Know About A Home Inspection, The Inspector & The Process

-We make it our mission to educate our clients or at least make them aware of what to expect during the inspection phase.
-It helps prepare our clients for the potential “surprises” ahead if any.
+Our mission is to educate our clients or at least make them aware of what to expect during the inspection phase.
+It helps prepare our clients for the potential “surprises” ahead.
 Here are six frequently asked questions about home inspections.

 Why do you need a home inspection?

-Buying a home is probably one of the most expensive purchases you will ever make.
-To know that you are making a prudent decision, you need to learn as much about the house as possible.
+Buying a home is probably one of the most expensive purchases ever.
+To know that you are making a prudent decision, you must learn as much about the house as possible.
 A home inspection with a trained inspector will reveal any safety issues and major or minor defects on the property.
 The inspector will check the home’s condition in places you may not see or easily access, like the roof.

 What is a home inspection clause?